mounikamona155/training-content/06/Notes/ReadMe.md

 ## Entity Framework Core
 * One of the popular ORM for .NET core
 * It allows us to work with a database by using .NET objects and almost completely removing the need for most data-access code you usually have to write (unlike our ADO.NET)

+## Benefits of using EFCore:
+- Compatible with .Net and its versions for Windows, macOS, Linux etc...
+- Dev team do not need to be expert in complex SQL operations
+- It is easy to use as every this is Object Oriented
+- It also encapsulates complex ADO.Net code (as a developer you don't need to be well versed with ADO.Net)
+- Since its an encapsulation to ADO.Net it helps to prevent attacks like Sql Injection.
+Although you can still use queries too for any complex scenario.
+- Querying using EF is simply done by using Linq.

 ## Two approaches to EF
 * Database first approach
     * This is when you created a database architecture/schema first